SIEM definition – What is SIEM?

 Pairing SIEM with SOAR combines security monitoring and incident response to help security staff quickly respond to and resolve incidents.
 A SOAR solution automates actions and responses, handling incidents that don’t need the security team’s attention.

-Benefits of a modern SIEM solution
+Benefits of a SIEM solution like Logpoint

 To establish a capable cybersecurity team, SIEM is a must-have for businesses of any size and in any industry.
 Today’s enterprises need a solution to centralize, simplify, and automate security workflows to enable better analytics and incident response procedures.